 2.4.
 The underlying groupoid.
 The product we have defined on the symmetric inverse monoid I(X) is not the only one nor perhaps even the most obvious.
 Given partial bijections f and g we might also want to define fg only when the domain of f is equal to the range of g.
 When we do this we are regarding f and g as being functions rather than partial functions.
 With respect to this restricted product I(X) becomes a groupoid.
-A groupoid is a (small) category in which every arrow is an isomorphism.
-Groupoids can be viewed as generalizations of both groups and equivalence relations.
-We now review the basics of groupoid theory we shall need.
+Motivated by this example, define the restricted product in an inverse semigroup by $s \cdot t = st$ if $s^{-1}s = tt^{-1}$ and undefined otherwise.